zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-09-13-LCM-Exp-Extractions.md

 29. Add 400 uL wash buffer and spin for 2 minutes at 15,000 rcf
 30. Transfer column to labelled 1.5 mL tube and apply 20 uL warmed Tris-EDTA to filter
 31. Let sit for 3 minutes at room temperature.
-32. Allow filter to saturate by spinning at 100 rcf for 2 minutes and then elute by spinning down at 12,000 rcf for 1 minute.
+32. Allow filter to saturate by spinning at 100 rcf for 1 minute and then elute by spinning down at 12,000 rcf for 1 minute.
 33. Confirm all liquid has been eluted from the filter into the tube, and discard the filter column.
 34. Immediately transfer DNA to ice and perform QC (gDNA tapestation using 1 uL DNA) as soon as possible.
 35. Store DNA at -20 ºC as quickly after the extraction as possible and limit freeze-thaw cycles.